Battle of Ambarawa: Battle

-On October 1945 the British-Dutch combined forces marched through Magelang, after arriving in Magelang, the British forces caused chaos in Magelang by kidnapping Indonesian youth forces ("Pemuda") and tortured them, however the Indonesian forces responded to this action by launching major assaults on Magelang.
-In this assault, the Indonesian forces managed to ambush and attack the British-Gurka and Dutch forces, to counter this assault, the British called some air support,in the aerial attack the British aircraft bombed villages in Magelang and killed dozens of Indonesian soldiers and hundreds of civilians.
-However the Indonesian forces were able to stop the British-Dutch convoy and forced them to retreat.

 British forces in Ambarawa set a village ablaze in retaliation for harboring Indonesian nationalists, 1945.

 Battle of Ungaran

 On 1945 the Indonesian forces led by Major Soeyoto launched an ambush on an allied convoy in Ungaran, Semarang Regency.
 The convoy was backed by a P-51 Mustang and then the companies led by Second Lieutenant Suwarno attacked the Allied convoy, where Major Soeyoto also joined.
 The Indonesian forces succeeded in inflicting heavy casualties onto the Allies and many of the Allied supplies were destroyed, unfortunately, Suwarno and Soeyoto were killed after a duel with the British Gurkha's and Japanese POW's.

 Siege on Fort Williem

 After the British retreated and had suffered counter-attacks by the Indonesian forces, the British companies in Ambarawa also experienced an encirclement and blockade in Fort Williem, Ambarawa, at this blockade, the British were trapped for four days and four nights, and they suffered from a lack of food and supplies.